Summer Lovers (1982) from Tuna and Johnny Web (Uncle Scoopy) |

 truth.
 That, and the fact that the film is full of nudity, explains

 why I like this film very much.
-The big question related to this film is this - whatever happened to Valerie Quennessen?
+The most interesting question related to this film is this - whatever happened to Valerie Quennessen?
 Her two young co-stars, Daryl Hannah and Peter Gallagher, went on to be mid-level stars.
 Valerie disappeared altogether.
 Without a trace.
 For years.
 She made this movie (August 1982 release) and Conan the Barbarian (May 1982 release), did some French TV work about the same time, and then seemed to disappear from the face of the earth.
 As of 1997, nobody in the world seemed to have any information about her whereabouts in the previous 15 years.
 Then this story appeared in the newsgroup alt.obituaries in June of 1998:

 |